Skip to main content

 • When there are frequent complaints from the school about your child’s behaviour.

-• When your child is indulging in stealing, lying and hitting siblings and other children in spite of your efforts to stop the behaviour.
+• When your child is indulging in stealing, lying and hitting siblings and other children despite your efforts to stop the behaviour.

 • When your child insists on playing with matches and has set fires.